mlstyszynski/techfest/README.md

 ## Environment

 Each team of 2 will be provided with a dedicated environment composed of the following
-- 2 vQFX Full, Spine
+- 3 x vQFX Spines
-- 4 vQFX Full, Leaf
+- 4 x vQFX Leafs
-- 4 Ubuntu servers connected to the leaves
+- 3 x vQFX CEs
 Work with your partner to divide and concur the tasks.

 > All VMs are accessible from internet, so you can run everything from your laptop or from one of the ubuntu server provided